 6. If you have any, honors, distinctions or awards these can be entered as a separate section.
 Simply list the specific honor or award, the awarding organization or institution, and the date (year, or month/year) received.
 Example:

 South Puget Sound Business Alliance Scholarship, 2011, 2012

 Student Employee of the Month Award, University of Alaska Southeast, 09/2009

 Regional Rookie of the Year Award, Students in Free Enterprise (SIFE), 2008

 Additional Tip: Do not use “References Available Upon Request.”
 References should be listed on a separate sheet.
 Use your résumé heading and same formatting to list three to five individuals who can say great things about your work ethic, skills and abilities.
-For each reference include name, title, company, city, state and phone number, or provide copies of their reference letters.
+For each reference include name, title, company, city, state and phone number, and email, or provide copies of their reference letters.